symfony/symfony-docs/controller.rst

     ): Response {
         // ...
     }

-.. versionadded:: 8.2

-    The support for any other type built by another value resolver was introduced in Symfony 8.2.

 If the header is missing and the argument has no default value and is not nullable, a ``400 Bad Request`` response is returned.
 You can customize this